sana33/SDCOR/codes/_competing methods/ORCA/Readme.md

 > in MATLAB

-% "scores" is a 2D vector containing the outlier indices provided by ORCA along with the subsequent outlier scores
+% "scores" is a vector containing the outlier scores for all data elements; 0 for non-anomaly reported objects, and a score for potential outliers (the same top-N outliers)
 % "labels" is a vector containing the outlier labels for all data elements; 0 for inliers, and 1 for outliers
 % "timElp_Mammography" is the execution time of ORCA on this dataset